ROCm/HIP/docs/reference/programming_model.rst

   within a block, assume the "fast index" being dimension ``x``, followed by the ``y`` and ``z`` dimensions.

+Grid
-* The outermost grouping is called a grid.
+  The outermost grouping is called a grid.
 A grid manifests as a single dispatch of a kernel for execution.
 The unique ID of each block within a grid is 3-dimensional, as provided by the API and is queryable by every thread within the block.